sfc-gh-DShaw98/cortex-code-cli-workshop/README.md

 This step demonstrates the handoff from **Intelligence** (explain what's happening) to **Data Science** (predict what may happen next).

+> **Compute Environment:** Cortex Code will generate Python code.
+You can:
+> - Run it in a local Jupyter notebook (requires scikit-learn, pandas)
+> - Copy it into a Snowflake Notebook (Snowsight > Projects > Notebooks)
-> **Compute Environment:** This workflow can run locally using your Python environment, or within a Snowflake Notebook / Snowpark Container Services environment for full platform integration.
+> - Execute via Snowpark Container Services for full platform integration

 ### 5A — Validate the Target Column